 Market risk is defined as exposure to adverse changes in the market value of portfolios and positions in financial instruments caused by changes in market factors such as currency rates, equity prices or profit rates.
-Financial Statement briefly define the approach considered by the Bank for managing market risk in the Bank, which may be referred in Note 5.4 Market Risk.
+Financial Statement briefly define the approach considered by the Bank for managing market risk in the Bank, which may be referred in Note 9.1 on Market Risk.
+Capital charge for market risk under Pillar 1 is on the basis of standardized approach.